ahmadbackend/nodeexpressSql/README.md

 Edit this section to include any settings that should be adjusted in configuration files and concise instructions for how to access the reader and author pages once the app is running.

 NB. we will ONLY run ```npm install```, ```npm run build-db```, and ```npm run start``` .
 We will NOT install additional packages to run your code and will NOT run additional build scripts.
 Be careful with any additional node dependencies that you use.

-packages that i hace used:
-1- session
-2-bcryptjs
-3-path
-4-router

-//to access admin page  you need to user the following for login: email:ADMIN@ADMIN.COM password:admin all blog data are stored in tables so when database get removed and rebuilt blog will appear as empty

-when i use npm run start it breaks  while when i use nodemon index.js it operates correctly